mkschulz9/mkschulz.com/README.md

 - make theme consistent (font; some settings in index.html)
 - make dropdowns responsive (similar to process on sidebar)
 - copy tooltip text changes back to copy after displaying copied very briefly
-- change exports to ones used in AboutMe componenet
+- change exports to ones used in AboutMe componenet & fix styling (using linting)
-- fix build process to get website to work on GitHub Pages
+- fix build process to get website to work on GitHub Pages (Failed to load module script: Expected a JavaScript module script but the server responded with a MIME type of "application/octet-stream".
+Strict MIME type checking is enforced for module scripts per HTML spec.)

 ### Future Features:
 - make sidebar collapsible
+- aspirations tab

 ### AI/ML Feature Ideas:
 - speechify website in my voice (i.e., explain my projects, resume, etc.)